wasabrot/GDPR-docs/general_data.md

 ## How do we delete data on the blockchain?
 - We don't because we can't.
 But that does not matter, because the data is not readable.
 - Private keys protect your data.
-If you loose or destroy the keys, it is similar to deleting data.
+If you lose or destroy the keys, it is similar to deleting data.